osmcode/osmcoastline/man/osmcoastline.md

     "Google Mercator".
 If you want to use the data for the usual tiled web maps, 3857 is probably right.
 For other uses, especially if you want to re-project to some other projection, 4326 is probably right.
-Other projections are curently not supported.
+Other projections are currently not supported.
 Default is 4326.

 -S, --write-segments=FILENAME
 :   Write out all coastline segments to the given file.
 Segments are